veo-labs/openveo-portal/docs/developers/end-to-end-tests.md

 **console: false** will deactivate standard output.

 Finally the Web Service has to be configured through **webservicesTestConf.json**.
-Typically you may want to have a different client or a different server.
+Typically you may want to have a different server.

 ```json
 {